-Being nominated for a Grammy with the group called Excelsior, based out of Minneapolis, Minnesota.
-For our first project entitled “God at Work” we won a Stellar Award for best new artist, and [with] our second album we were nominated for a Stellar and Grammy.
-Most recently, I was nominated for another Grammy for my work on the legendary Shirley Caesar’s, Fill this House album.
+Being nominated for a Grammy with the group called Excelsior, based out of Minneapolis.
+For our first project titled “God at Work” we won a Stellar Award for Best New Artist, and [with] our second album we were nominated for a Stellar and Grammy.
+Most recently, I was nominated for another Grammy for my work on the legendary Shirley Caesar’s, Fill This House album.

-How has music changed since you been singing?
-How has it affected your career?
+How has music changed since you started your career?

 The music has changed drastically since I first started my career.
 We’ve gone from buying full albums to downloading and now mostly streaming.
 People have gone from creating complete bodies of work to EPs and, now just singles.
 I’m the type of artist that believes in presenting a complete thought.

 What is next for you?